27th August 2020

 In terms of treatment, many aspects of this kind of dental care are pain-free – for example, during your routine scale and polish.

-How else can I help my oral health?
+How else can I help my oral health aside from seeing a hygienist?

 Our usual advice covers diet, lifestyle and routine.